 In 2017, the Great Trail (formerly Trans Canada Trail) Bras d’Or Lake Water Route officially opened; this 377.94 km water trail is ideal for paddling.
 The water route can be accessed from a number of sites around the Bras d’Or!

 Click here to access our trail brochure.

-Check out some of the existing trails in the Bras d’Or Lake Biosphere below.
+Check out details on specific trails in the Bras d’Or Lake Biosphere by clicking on the name below.